Ted Arcidi

-Theodore Arcidi (born June 16, 1958) is an American former professional wrestler, actor and powerlifter.
+Theodore (Ted) Arcidi (born June 16, 1958) is an American former professional wrestler, actor, and powerlifter.
 He is known to be the first man in history to bench press over 700 pounds in competition, establishing an official world record.

 Early life

 Arcidi was born in Buffalo, New York, and grew up in Concord, Massachusetts.
 The son of a nurse, Anne Arcidi and orthodontist, Doctor Joseph M. Arcidi.
 Ted was raised Roman Catholic and attended parochial schools with his 6 siblings, 3 brothers and 3 sisters.
 Throughout elementary and high school, Ted was active in all sports, particularly Ice hockey.
 Ted received a BS from Norwich University and went on to Graduate School at Tufts University School of Dental Medicine.
 While he was obtaining more science credits to get into dental school he taught junior high and high school biology.
 That was cut short when his power lifting talent was good enough to compete at a world class level.